06 Oct What is Steel Decking?

 Like floor deck, structural roof deck can also act as a diaphragm to transfer wind loads from the perimeter elevations to internal vertical bracing or walls, therefore reducing the need for in-plane roof bracing and further enhancing the aesthetics by providing an uncluttered soffit.

-The SR profiles are available in either galvanised or white liner finish, and for some products in specific colours to suit project specifications.
+The SR profiles are available in either galvanised or white liner finish.
+For some products in specific colours to suit project specifications.